Hastings Tramways

 Hastings conductor licence badge No 112 — brass.
 Author's Collection.

 Another motorman — Licence badge No 23 — from the aforementioned staff photo.
 His jacket bears a Silver War Badge on his right lapel; these were issued to soldiers who had been honourably discharged due to wounds or illness.
-His hat band also bears a regimental badge — a common practice during the Great War — possibly Royal Artillery.
+His hat band also bears a regimental badge — a common practice during the Great War — possibly the Royal Artillery.

 Silver War Badge 1916.
 Photo courtesy of John Dawson.